Join the fastest-growing Food community on Pinterest

 12. Peppermint Chocolate Chip Cookies

-These peppermint chocolate chip cookies are chewy and chocolatey and have a festive peppermint flavor and they are one of the best holiday cookies you can bake quickly for parties and they bring a fresh twist to classic chocolate chip cookies and they are loved by kids and adults alike and perfect for holiday celebrations.
+These peppermint chocolate chip cookies are chewy, chocolatey, and have a festive peppermint flavor.
+They are one of the best holiday cookies you can bake quickly for parties, bringing a fresh twist to classic chocolate chip cookies.
+They are loved by kids and adults alike and are perfect for holiday celebrations.

 Ingredients